What Is Abortion?

 Medical abortion consist of these steps:

-- Doctor Nauser or Fowler will give you the pill, Mifeprex, at the time of your appointment.
+- Doctor Nauser will give you the pill, Mifeprex, at the time of your appointment.
 This pill works by blocking progesterone.
 This causes the lining of the uterus to break down, and the pregnancy to stop growing.

 - 48 hours after you take the Mifeprex you will take a second medicine, Misoprostol.
 This medication will cause the uterus to empty itself of the dead pregnancy.
 You will experience cramps and bleeding, usually lasting a few hours.